OutSystems/docs-product/src/migration-to-odc/setup-assessement-tool.md

 * Your O11 environments use Platform Server 11.18.1 or later.

+* One of your non-LifeTime environments, where you publish the Migration Assessment Tool Console, has [**Single Sign-On Betwwen App Types** enabled](../security/configure-authentication.md).
+Please note that to enable this setting, you must also [toogle the **Enable HTTP Strict Transport Security (HSTS)**](../security/enforce-https-security.md) and [enable secure session cookies](../security/secure-cookies-enable-secure-session.md) in that environment.

 * Your IT User has the **Manage Users and Roles** permission.

 ## Install the Migration Assessment Tool Engine